Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

-Now suppose that $m$ is large but finite and that $\lambda_j =O(1)$ for $j=1,\dots,m$; then $\hat{E} =O(m^{1/2})$ and $\hat{v} =O(1)$.
-This means that the samples collect on a shell of thickness $O(1)$ at a distance $O(m^{1/2})$ from their mean and are distributed over a volume $O(m^{(m+1)/2})$, i.e. the predictions spread out over a large volume at a large distance from the most likely state.
-However, the data assimilation problem reflects an experimental situation, and the numerical samples should behave just like experimental samples: if the uncertainty is large, one will observe that the outcomes of repeated experiments exhibit a large spread; if the uncertainty is small, then the spread in the outcomes of experiments is also small.
-Since the outcomes of repeated experiments rarely exhibit large variations, one should expect that the samples of numerical data assimilation all fall into a small ``low-dimensional" ball, centered around the most likely state, i.e. the radius, $E( r)\approx\hat{E}$, is comparable to the thickness, $var( r)\approx\hat{v}$.
-Data assimilation only makes sense in this case because, otherwise, the samples spread out over a huge volume and there is not enough information in the model and data to make reliable conclusions about the state.
+We expect that the effective dimension is moderate in practice, since the data assimilation problem reflects an experimental situation, and we wish that the numerical samples behave like experimental samples: if the uncertainty is large, one will observe that the outcomes of repeated experiments exhibit a large spread; if the uncertainty is small, then the spread in the outcomes of experiments is also small.
+Since the outcomes of repeated experiments rarely exhibit large variations, one should expect that the samples of numerical data assimilation all fall into a small ``low-dimensional" ball, centered around the most likely state, i.e. the radius, $E( r)\approx\hat{E}$, is comparable to the thickness, $var( r)\approx\hat{v}$ (see below).